s5uishida/free5gc_ueransim_ulcl_sample_config/README.md

 ## Build free5GC and UERANSIM

-**Note.
-It is recommended to use go1.18.x according to the commit to free5gc/openapi on 2022.10.26.**

 Please refer to the following for building free5GC and UERANSIM respectively.
 - free5GC v3.4.3 (2024.09.12) - https://free5gc.org/guide/
 - go-upf v1.2.1 (2023.12.19) - https://free5gc.org/guide/